The Misfit of Demon King Academy Season 2 release date is officially confirmed for January 7, 2023, the Winter 2023 anime season.

 Why the Maou Gakuin Season 2 release date is in January 2023

-As of the last update, Square Enix, Aniplex, Silver Link, or any other company related to the production of the anime has not officially confirmed the exact The Misfit of Demon King Academy Season 2 release date.
+As of December 8, 2022, publisher Square Enix, producer Aniplex, and studio Silver Link officially confirmed that the exact The Misfit of Demon King Academy Season 2 release date was on January 7, 2023.

 The production of a Maou Gakuin no Futekigousha Season 2 sequel was announced in early March 2021.
 On August 10, 2022, it was confirmed that the second season is coming out in 2023.
 On September 24, 2022, the time frame was narrowed down to Winter 2023.